 Emotional abuse can be difficult to identify as there are often no outward physical signs.
-Indications may be a developmental delay due to a failure to thrive and grow, however, children who appear well-cared for may nevertheless be emotionally abused by being taunted, put down or belittled.
+Indications may be a developmental delay due to a failure to thrive (also known as faltering growth) and grow, however, children who appear well-cared for may nevertheless be emotionally abused by being taunted, put down or belittled.
 They may receive little or no love, affection or attention from their parents or carers.
 Emotional abuse can also take the form of children not being allowed to mix or play with other children.